-Tomorrow, 20 September 2012, Equal Education (EE) will picket the Western Cape Education Department (WCED) over its plans to close three schools on the basis of underperformance.
+On 20 September 2012, Equal Education (EE) picketed outside the Western Cape Education Department (WCED) over its plans to close three schools on the basis of underperformance.
 Underperformance is an insufficient and impermissible reason for school closure, more so where the WCED has made inadequate interventions to remedy the situation.

-Earlier this year the WCED notified 27 schools that they may face closure by the end of 2012.
-Public consultations are currently underway and the fate of the schools is yet to be finalised.
+In 2012 the WCED notified 27 schools they may face closure by the end of the year.
+Public consultations took place to determine the fate of the schools.

 In some cases school closures may be legitimate and necessary; however, school closures should not be viewed as a reformative mechanism.
 EE has been in contact with all of the 27 schools and gathered information about their unique situations.
 While in some cases closure may be in the best interest of the learners, many school closures will have a negative effect on learners’ right to a basic education.